eddie-murphy/labview-mathematica-rlc/README.md

 ## LabVIEW 2018/2019 program that solves for the values of each component in a physical Resistor, Inductor, and Capacitor (RLC) circuit by analyzing the frequency response of the circuit.
 * Each Call to Mathematica is done by programmatically creating a batch file (that overwrites the previous batch file, unless a new name is specified) that calls on a wolfram script.
 The wolfram script performs non-linear regression on data saved as a .csv by the labview program.
 The wolfram script outputs the results in a .csv that is then read back in by labVIEW.
   * This implementation (and therefore this program) was designed to run on Windows 10 , however, I imagine a similar work around could be created for macOS.
+  * LabVIEW contains the ability to perform nonlinear regression, however, I am more familiar with Mathematica's tools
 * Included is the main program vi, along with all the other sub vi's.
 Programs contain comments for understanding.

 ## Necessary Equipment: